Valparaiso Beacons football

 The Valparaiso Beacons football program is the intercollegiate American football team for Valparaiso University located in the U.S. state of Indiana.
 The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the Pioneer Football League (PFL).
 Valparaiso's first football team was fielded in 1919.
 The team plays its home games at the 5,000-seat Brown Field in Valparaiso, Indiana.
-Landon Fox has served as the team's head coach since 2019.
+Andy Waddle has served as the team's head coach since 2025.
 Valparaiso was known as the Crusaders through the 2019 season.